Apple 2012: Smooth sailing, for the most part

 "You become a victim of your own success," he said.
 "Can you grow the existing products that much, or can you create a new category that creates $10 billion to $20 billion?
 That is the challenge."

-When Apple reports earnings January 24, many investors for the first time might be watching for chinks in the armor, especially given Apple's first revenue miss since 2008 for the October quarter.
+When Apple reports earnings January 24, many investors for the first time might be watching for chinks in the armor, especially given Apple's first miss since 2004 for the October quarter.

 "The risk is the sustainability of what they have been doing," said ISI Group analyst Brian Marshall.
 "They have put up a huge number and the question is can they continue to penetrate with their current existing product portfolio at these price levels?"